gracenho829/Sprout/index.md

 ### 1. Introduction
 People living in modern society have a difficult time maintaining good habits.
 We developed a program that motivates the user to maintain a healthy habit to cultivate a healthy lifestyle.
+We received our motifs from the study app , Forest.
 ```markdown

 **1. Building Sprout**